GabrielSlima/blog/articles/clean-code-clean-concurrency.md

     <img src="images/clean-concurrent-code/concurrency-operating-system.svg" class="post-img" alt="">
     <h4>Programs and Processes</h4>
     <p>
-        In short, the operating system provides tools to create other programs.
+        In short, the operating system is an "intermediate layer" between the high level tools and the resources.
+It also provides tools to create other programs.
 Tools such as Pycharm, Viusual Studio Code, Notepad++ and so on.
         Not only this, but also provides simpler ways of interacting with the resources using system calls (services request to the kernel) for instance through interfaces.
 Through system calls the program can read/write files from the disk, fork new processes and so on.